terraform-google-modules/terraform-google-lb-http/examples/lb-http-separate-frontend-and-backend/README.md

 [![button](http://gstatic.com/cloudssh/images/open-btn.png)](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/GoogleCloudPlatform/terraform-google-lb-http&working_dir=examples/lb-http-separate-frontend-and-backend&page=shell&tutorial=README.md)

 This example creates a global HTTP forwarding rule to forward traffic to instance groups in the us-west1 and us-east1 regions.
-The `google_compute_backend_service` and its dependencies are created as part of `lb-http-backend` module.
+The `google_compute_backend_service` and its dependencies are created as part of `backend` module.
-The forwarding rules and its dependecies are created as part of `lb-http-frontend` modules.
+The forwarding rules and its dependecies are created as part of `frontend` modules.

 ## Change to the example directory